 I had read a Facebook entry from a friend that the surf temperature was around eighty degrees, so I knew that the water would feel pleasantly cool on my skin.
 My feet definitely needed some cooling.

 The one thing that I could not predict was the color of the waters.
 I had a sense that my visit might coincide with one of those afternoons when the water's color almost defies description, but there was no guarantee until I crossed the dunes and saw what the sky had painted on the waters.

 It turned out to be a very nice time to be standing in the waves taking pictures.
 Even with the thousands upon thousands of wave pictures that I have taken, I managed to take a few new favorites.

 These water pictures will help trigger pleasant thoughts of my early July 2010 beach walk.
 It will be memorable just as many others have been.

 Maybe the memories stay fresh because salt water got in my veins during those early visits to the beach with my family.
 Perhaps that is why I love those moments on the beach in the warm salt water.
 The beach brings back thoughts of family members long gone.

-Seeing water like I captured in the attached photo is one of life's great pleasures, and no one charges admission.
+Seeing water like I captured in the photo at the top is one of life's great pleasures, and no one charges admission.
 It is even possible to indulge yourself more than once in a day.
-Two trips in one day makes for an especially nice set of memories.
+Two trips in one day make for an especially nice set of memories.